List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#) and verify it matches Settings > About Phone > IMEI — mismatches mean the motherboard was likely replaced, which can indicate a major prior repair or a “Frankenstein” phone.
+1. Check IMEI (*#06#) and verify it matches Settings > About > IMEI — Mismatches mean the motherboard might have been replaced, which can indicate a refurbished or problematic device.

-2. Run a Phone Check app for full hardware diagnostic — download an app like AccuBattery (for battery details) or Phone Doctor Plus to quickly test sensors, touch, speakers, and more.
+2. Run a Phone Check app for full hardware diagnostic — Apps like Phone Doctor Plus or Samsung’s built-in diagnostic (#0#) can test most components automatically.

-3. Test all physical buttons — power, volume up/down.
-Ensure they are tactile and responsive without sticking.
+3. Test all buttons — Power, volume up/down.
+Ensure they have a firm click and respond consistently.

-6. Test front and back cameras — open the camera app, switch between all lenses, record a short video, and check for dust spots, focusing issues, or OIS wobble.
+6. Test front and back cameras — Take photos and videos, check for dust spots, focus issues, and optical image stabilization (OIS) wobble.

-8. Check for screen burn-in — open a pure white image at full brightness and look for any faint shadows, ghosting, or discoloration from static elements (like keyboard outlines or navigation bars).
+8. Check for screen burn-in — Open a white image at full brightness and look for any faint shadows or ghosting from static elements.

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work — try connecting to a Wi-Fi network, pairing a Bluetooth device, opening Google Maps, and trying a tap-to-pay simulation.
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work — Connect to a Wi-Fi network, pair a Bluetooth device, open Google Maps, and try a tap-to-pay transaction if possible.

-10. Check if Google FRP (Factory Reset Protection) is removed — the safest way is to ask the seller to factory reset the device in front of you and then try setting it up as a new device.
-If it asks for a previous Google account, walk away.
+10. Check if Google FRP (Factory Reset Protection) is removed — Try factory resetting the device in front of the seller.
+If it asks for the previous owner’s Google account, walk away.

-11. Test charging port — plug in a charger and ensure it charges quickly.
-Wiggle the cable slightly to check for a loose connection.
-Test fast charging if possible.
+11. Test charging port — Plug in the charger, check for a loose connection, and ensure it charges quickly.

-12. Check for water damage — pull out the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+12. Check for water damage — Pull the SIM tray and look inside the slot with a flashlight.
+If the small white/silver sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom and the earpiece grille with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced (often after water damage or a very dirty environment).
-Original meshes accumulate micro-dust that can’t be fully cleaned without replacing the whole part.
-Speaker replacement can cost ₹2,000-4,000.
+THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom and top with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced.
+This often happens after water damage or a very dirty environment.
+Original meshes accumulate micro-dust that can’t be fully cleaned, and a replacement could mean hidden issues (₹2,000-5,000 for a proper fix).

-THE SIM TRAY WATER INDICATOR: Remove the SIM tray and look inside the slot with a flashlight.
+THE SIM TRAY WATER INDICATOR: This is the #1 check every mobile repair shop does first.
+Remove the SIM tray and peer inside the slot with a flashlight.
 You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.
-This is the #1 check every mobile repair shop does first and a huge red flag that can lead to ₹10,000-20,000+ in board repair costs down the line.
+This isn’t always a death sentence, but it means you’re buying a ticking time bomb.
+Expect ₹10,000-20,000 in potential future repairs, or just walk away.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds and vibration > Vibration intensity.
-Test the vibration.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds and vibration > Vibration intensity and patterns.
+Feel the vibration feedback for calls and notifications.
 The haptic motor should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor is failing or has been replaced with a cheap knockoff.
+If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
 This is a ₹2,000-4,000 repair.

 Common Scams to Watch For (India 2026)

-IMEI Swap Scam: Scammers might modify the IMEI number to hide a stolen or blacklisted phone.
-Always dial *#06# on the device, check the IMEI on the original box, and verify it on Samsung India’s official website (samsung.com/in/support/imei-check).
+IMEI Swap Scam: Scammers might swap the IMEI of a stolen phone with a legitimate one.
+Always dial *#06# on the device, check the IMEI on the original box, and verify it on Samsung India’s official website.
 All three must match perfectly.
-If they don’t, it’s a major red flag.
+If they don’t, it’s likely a stolen or tampered device.

-Google Account Lock (FRP) Trap: The phone looks clean and boots up fine, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This renders the phone useless to you.
-ALWAYS insist the seller performs a full factory reset in front of you and completes the initial setup process to ensure FRP is truly removed before you pay.
+Google Account Lock (FRP) Scam: The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account.
+This is called Factory Reset Protection (FRP).
+ALWAYS insist on a factory reset in front of the seller and complete the initial setup process yourself before handing over any money.
+If they can’t remove their account, don’t buy it.

-Fake Box and Accessories: The phone might be genuine, but the box, charger, and cable could be counterfeit.
-Counterfeit chargers are often unsafe and can damage your phone’s battery.
-Check the weight and print quality of the box, and the feel and branding of the cable.
-Original Samsung chargers are hefty and well-built.
+Fake Box and Accessories: A real phone with a counterfeit box, charger, or cable.
+Counterfeit accessories are often poor quality and can damage the phone.
+Check the weight and print quality of the box, and the feel and branding of the cable and charger.
+If the accessories feel cheap, haggle hard or ask for a discount.

 Seller’s Guide — How to Maximize Your Samsung Galaxy S24+ Resale